Pirates of theCoral-bean

 Two paths to glory on the high seas of data.
 Choose your adventure.

-Track 1: Build an Agent
+Track 1: Build an Enterprise Agent

 Example Voyages

-Track 2: Build a Source Connector
+Track 2: Build a Personal Agent

 $10,000+ in gold doubloons and bounties for the bravest pirates on the data seas.